UniversalRobots/Universal_Robots_ROS_Driver/ur_controllers/README.md

   but it uses the speed scaling reported by the robot to reduce progress in the trajectory.

 ## About this package
-This package contains controllers not being available in the default ROS-Control set.
+This package contains controllers not being available in the default `ros_control` set.
 They are created to support more features offered by the UR robot family.
 Any of these controllers are example implementations for certain features and are intended to be generalized and merged into the default `ros_control` controller set at some future point.